Skinz3/Snap/Readme.md

 * Namespace : ```Snap.Graphics.Grids.GridOrthogonal```

 * Represents a two-dimensional orthogonal grid.
 Used to map tiles in a side scroller or top down game.
-  The grid is rendered using a VertexBuffer, this allows to gain a lot in performance

 ![](Misc/orth.png)